YekaboteSomaShekhar/safe-code-executor/README.md

 # safe-code-executor

-This is a safe code executor project that runs untrusted Python code safely using Docker.
+A secure, containerized Python code execution API built with Flask and Docker.
+Users can submit Python code through an API or simple web UI, and the application executes it inside an isolated Docker container with strict safety limits.

 ## Project Structure

 safe-code-executor/

-├── app.py
+├── app.py                         # Flask API

-├── run_in_docker.py
+├── run_in_docker.py               # Docker execution helper

-├── requirements.txt
+├── requirements.txt               # Python dependencies

 ├── .gitignore

 └── static/

-    └── index.html
+    └── index.html                 # Simple Web UI

 ## How to run locally